Addvilz/gullveig/docs/docs/roadmap.md

 - mod_http - check if a remote HTTP endpoint is reachable, with timeouts and latency check.
 - mod_rport - check if a remote TCP port is open, with timeouts and latency check.
-- mod_lwall - verify local ports are open, and bound to expected interfaces.
 - mod_cert - check if a remote HTTP certificate is valid and non-expired.
 Alert N hours before expiry.
 - mod_iload - monitor per-interface bandwidth utilization, issue alerts on thresholds.
 - mod_fail2ban - report fail2ban metrics.